paymoapp/api/sections/users_tasks.md

 }
 ```

 If successful, the response will return `201 Created`.
-The response header `Location` will contain a link for the new user-task assignment.
-The response body will contain the new user-task assignment info as in the **Getting a user-task assignment** section.
+The response header `Location` will contain a link for the new task assignment.
+The response body will contain the new task assignment info as in the **Getting a task assignment** section.

 ### Required fields

-When creating a user-task assignment: `user_id` and `task_id`.
+When creating a task assignment: `user_id` and `task_id`.

 ### Note

 You can also assign users to a task directly by updating the task's `users` attribute.

 <a name="update"></a>
-## Updating a user-task assignment
+## Updating a task assignment

-To update an existing user-task assignment, make a POST or PUT request to:
+To update an existing task assignment, make a POST or PUT request to:

 * `/api/userstasks/[ASSIGNMENT_ID]`

 with the request body containing the updated info.
 You can send only the changed fields.

-Example of request body if you want to change the user-task assignment task_id:
+Example of request body if you want to change the task assignment task_id:

 ```json
 {